America’s Playground, The City of Lights, The City of Lost Wages. The Gambling and Entertainment Capital of the World, or Sin City.

 But when we recently alerted our Thrifty Traveler Premium members about fares under $100 available across the country, jaws dropped.
 Jackpot.

-Even as travel slowly picks back up, airlines continue to battle for your business.
-Slashing airfare on popular leisure destinations seems to be their main focus – and Las Vegas is one of the few domestic destinations accepting travelers with open arms.
+Even as travel picked back up in 2021, airlines continue to battle for your business.
+Slashing airfare on popular leisure destinations seems to be their main focus – and Las Vegas is one of the few domestic destinations accepting travelers with open arms throughout much of the pandemic.
 Business travelers used to be a reliable source of revenue for airlines (especially to Vegas), but that group remains mostly idle.
 That’s a recipe for cheap flights to Las Vegas.

-Scan the list of cities available in this deal, and you’ll see it’s not just the massive hubs that can score a great deal on flights to Vegas.
+Scan the list of cities available in this deal from earlier this year, and you’ll see it’s not just the massive hubs that can score a great deal on flights to Vegas.
 Even residents of Omaha (OMA) and Des Moines (DSM) could get to Sin City for well under $200 roundtrip.

 - Albuquerque (ABQ) – $105